 - Teach your child the necessary balance between the digital and offline realm.
 If your kids like to play games, put it in their schedule, but also organize other leisure activities they will enjoy just as much – e.g. suggest they do sports or play a musical instrument and support them in their activities.

 - If you feel that your child is overusing their device, don’t take it away.
 Instead, suggest practical steps that will help regulate its use.
-For example, uninstalling some of the social networks/chat apps can reduce the compulsion to constantly look at a smartphone or tablet - limiting notifications can have a similar effect.
+For example, uninstalling some of the social networks/chat apps can limit the compulsion to constantly look at a smartphone or tablet - limiting notifications can have a similar effect.

 - Parents are the primary role models for their offspring, and that includes the use of their electronic devices.
-If a parent is picking up their smartphone every two minutes, a child is likely to copy that behavior, building up an unhealthy habit.
+If a parent is picking up their smartphone every two minutes, a child is likely to copy that behaviour, building up an unhealthy habit.
 Be a good role model and keep your own digital consumption under control.

 - Plan short breaks from technology.
 A weekend without a mobile phone or tablet can be beneficial for both children and parents.
 If you decide to give it a try, plan accordingly and prepare a lot of engaging activities that will keep you busy and the technology “out of reach”.